Intermodalics/tango_ros/RosApp/README.md

 ndk.dir=/opt/android-ndk-r10b
 sdk.dir=/opt/android-sdk-linux

 * Plug an android device to your desktop.
+Your device should be Tango-enabled.

 * Check the TangoCore version of your device (Settings->Apps->Tango Core).
-The app was tested on Yildun release.
+The minimum version required to run Tango Ros Streamer is Yildun.

 * Press the green arrow in Android Studio to build and install the app on the device.